The Hyundai Santa Fe: now with that 'want one' feeling fitted as standard. Jonathan Crouch reports

 Ten Second Review

-Look at a car like this, Hyundai's MK4 model Santa Fe SUV, and you get some idea of just how far this South Korean brand has come in recent years.
+Look at a car like this, Hyundai's improved MK4 model Santa Fe SUV, and you get some idea of just how far this South Korean brand has come in recent years.
 This, after all, is the kind of quality product that has driven the improvements in its recent fortunes.

 The Santa Fe has had a big role to play here.
 Looking back, it was the launch of the MK2 version of this car in 2006 that really put Hyundai on the map.
 Not only was it beautifully built - it also had beautiful market positioning, this the first relatively affordable SUV to blur the boundaries between the mid-sized class and the large Crossover segment better suited to bigger families.
 Santa Fe buyers paid compact sector prices but got the kind of 7-seat capacity they'd previously needed a much larger SUV for.
 No wonder this car became such a strong seller for the UK importers.
 This time round, its smartened up its act, but the basic proposition remains much the same.